phunware/maas-analytics-android-sdk/README.md

 MaaS Core is designed to have as little impact on developers as possible.
 It is also a necessary requirement for all other MaaS SDKs.

 MaaS Core helps to gather data for analytical purposes and also maintains a session throughout an app.
 A session is the duration that a user interacts with an app and it's used to uniquely identify analytical data.
-There are only two steps to setup and maintain sessions in any app.
-Application keys need to be registered, then sessions can be started and stopped.
+There are two steps to set up and maintain sessions in any app: application keys need to be registered, then sessions can be started and stopped.